-Andrew has curated some of the Museum’s most visited exhibitions, including Alexander McQueen: Savage Beauty, China: Through the Looking Glass, and Manus x Machina: Fashion in an Age of Technology.
+Prior to joining The Met in 2002, Andrew worked at the Victoria and Albert Museum in London for nine years and has been a Patron of Sarabande since 2014.
+Andrew has curated some of the Met’s most visited exhibitions, including Alexander McQueen: Savage Beauty, China: Through the Looking Glass, and Manus x Machina: Fashion in an Age of Technology.
 His latest exhibition, Rei Kawakubo/ Comme des Garçons: The Art of the In-Between is currently on view at The Met through 4 September and has achieved critical acclaim, worldwide.